sonjak7/games/README.md

 # games
-A collection of compiler run mini-games
+A collection of compiler run mini-games; featuring Sudoku, Battleship, and Wheel of Fortune!